sveltejs/svelte/.changeset/curvy-foxes-wink.md

 'svelte': patch
 ---

-Better types for the `autocomplete` attribute
+feat: better types for the `autocomplete` attribute